In Good Company Issue No. 17

 Each quarter we’ll be sharing positive stories that we’re hearing.
 Join us on this journey as we recognize these resilient companies and individuals that are finding ways to give back to the community.
 We're proud to be IN GOOD COMPANY.

-This month's stories include:
+This quarter's stories include:

 - Philanthropy is an essential part of life according to one of Greenberg Glusker's Founding Partners, Arthur Greenberg.
 As a life-long contributor to the Jewish Community Foundation, he carried his parents' dedication to strengthening their community into his adulthood.
 Arthur's goal in working with The Foundation was to also create a Donor Advised Fund to help his two sons and grandchildren with their philanthropic endeavors, in addition to carrying his legacy of community impact.
 According to Arthur, philanthropy is “the price we pay for living, something we should all make an indispensable part of our vital daily routines."
 READ MORE